Author & Journalist

-This groundbreaking book profiles the leading players—Armenian activists and assassins, Turkish diplomats, U.S. officials—who played a major role in furthering or opposing the century-long Armenian quest for justice in the face of Turkish denial of its crimes, and reveals the events that have conspired to eradicate the “forgotten Genocide” from the world’s memory, including a profound shift in U.S. foreign policy that helped stymie any attempt to hold Turkey accountable.
+This groundbreaking book profiles the leading players—Armenian activists, Turkish diplomats, and American officials—who played a major role in furthering or opposing the century-long Armenian quest for justice in the face of Turkish denial of its crimes, and reveals the events that have conspired to eradicate the “forgotten Genocide” from the world’s memory, including a profound shift in U.S. foreign policy that helped stymie any attempt to hold Turkey accountable.

 "Michael Bobelian has done a real service both in re-evoking the genocide and chronicling this long, sorry history of denial." — Adam Hochschild, National Book Award Finalist and author of Bury the Chains and King Leopold’s Ghost